10 – The Heart of Rock & Roll – Huey Lewis and the News

 # 5 – Jack Straw – Grateful Dead

-Jack Straw” by the Grateful Dead is a standout track from their 1972 live album Europe ’72.
+Jack Straw” is from their 1972 live album Europe ’72.
 Recorded during their iconic European tour in April and May of 1972, the album captures the band at their peak as live performers.
 The song, written by Bob Weir and lyricist Robert Hunter, tells a dark and complex story about two outlaws traveling through the Midwest, with Tulsa being one of the key locations referenced.
 Produced by the Grateful Dead and recorded across various European venues, including the Olympia Theatre in Paris and the Lyceum Theatre in London, Europe ’72 is a defining moment in the band’s career, combining elements of rock, folk, and country.
 The musicians on the track include Jerry Garcia on lead guitar and vocals, Bob Weir on rhythm guitar and vocals, Phil Lesh on bass, Bill Kreutzmann on drums, and Keith Godchaux on keyboards, with Donna Jean Godchaux providing backing vocals.

 Read More: Top 10 Grateful Dead Albums